 Strong support for treatments that reduced wildfire hazard while restoring open forest conditions, particularly near large old pines and hardwoods

 Shared acknowledgment that with “social license” more thorough and comprehensive thinning could have better achieved ecological and fuel reduction outcomes

 Strong support for full restoration that includes ecological thinning, pile burning, and maintenance underburning with a range of intensities

 Reluctance to support treatments grounded in directly addressing forest pathogen concerns

 Strong acknowledgement of the need for more intensive and extensive treatments to address wildfire hazard and restore climate adaptive forests with ecological thinning and underburning

 Elevated importance of retaining large dead wood and snags when consistent with worker safety

 Implementation Review Team (IRT) - Coordinated by The Nature Conservancy, the IRT committee provides technical advice to the AFR project cooperators on proposed and completed implementation of treatments and activities.
-As of December 2013, members of the IRT have participated in 8 field trips to review treatments, given feedback on treatment priorities relative to social license, and reviewed prescriptions for over 1300 acres of commercial thinning.

 The IRT is made up of representatives from the following organizations: